 What are NIMAS files?

-NIMAS files are not intended for distribution as is to classrooms, schools, or districts because the xml files requires additional enhancements to make them accessible and student-ready.
+NIMAS files are not intended for distribution as is to classrooms, schools, or districts because the xml files require additional enhancements to make them accessible and student-ready.
 Typically a third party, such as American Printing House for the Blind, a regional/state conversion organization, or braille transcribers, produces the student-ready books required for classroom use.

 Where can I find NIMAS files?